Skip to main content

 Revenue (also called sales or income) is the total money your business brought in during a period.
 This is the big number at the top.
 It feels good to look at, but it doesn't tell you much on its own.

 A business doing $500,000 in revenue might be less profitable than one doing $200,000.
-Revenue is vanity.
-Profit is sanity.
+There's a saying: revenue is vanity, profit is sanity.

 Cost of Goods Sold (COGS)

-Right below revenue, you'll find COGS — the direct costs of delivering your product or service.
+Right below revenue, you'll find COGS, the direct costs of delivering your product or service.
 For a bakery, that's flour and sugar.
 For a consultant, it might be subcontractor fees.
 For a retailer, it's wholesale product cost.

 COGS only includes costs directly tied to production.
 Your office rent doesn't go here.
 Neither does your phone bill.